oSharpey/cyber-obsidian/year-1/OSCC/persistence.md

 - Interrupt switches process to kernel mode
 - Interrupt Descriptor Table (IDT) stores pointers to interrupt handlers
 	- IRQ number identifies the interrupt handler to run for a device
-- Interupt handler acts upon device notification, unblocks the process waiting for I/O and starts the next I/O request
+- Interrupt handler acts upon device notification, unblocks the process waiting for I/O and starts the next I/O request
-- Handling interupts imposes kernel mode transistion overheads (context switches use reso)
+- Handling interrupts imposes kernel mode transition overheads (context switches use resources)

+## Direct Memory Access
+- CPU cycles are wasted in copying data to/from a device
+- Instead, a special piece of hardware called a DMA engine copies from main memory to the device
+	- CPU will write control signals into the memory, DMA will read these from the memory
+	- CPU will now start another process, DMA takes these control signals and sends them to the device
+	- Read: interrupt raised after DMA completes
+	- Write: disk starts writing after DMA completes

+## Device Drivers
+- Device Independence (eg. reading and writing files without worrying precisely about what device it is)
+- Uniform naming
+- Error handling
+- Synchronus (blocking) vs asynchronous (interupt-driven) transfers

+## Hard Disk Internals